Programme

 09:50 – 10:20

-Opening keynote: Defining the digital future of government
+Opening keynote: Defining the digital future of government through the lens of planning

 Confirmed speaker: